Infrastructure Mill Levy

 Tourism uses and benefits from Missoula Country's resources.
 Consider taxing this industry for contribution to maintaing and enhancing our infrastructure.
 Home owners are already heavily taxed and dollar stretched.

-MLC 59801 about 1 month ago
+MLC 59801 3 months ago

 It is absurd and insulting to provide such limited notice for yet another tax increase.
 The county should explore all other options prior to raising taxes, especially since all residents are suffering from the economic downturn and inflationary pressures.
 Congress passed a $1.2 Trillion infrastructure spending bill, from which it appears Missoula has received a disproportionately small share.
 The county needs to demonstrate that every effort has been made to acquire federal support before raising our taxes again.
 Do the work.
 Don't take the lazy way out.